In addition to completing an application, students must supply the following items for admission:

 - $50 application fee - Students may pay online, mail a check or money order, or pay by credit card over the phone (906-227-1221).
 Applicants should pay the non-refundable application processing fee unless they:

-Please also provide the following items as required by your degree program.
+Please also provide the following items, if required by your degree program.
 For specific program requirements in addition to general admissions, click here.

 - Test scores - All test scores must come directly from the testing company via their normal delivery method.